-If you’ve ever wondered how much YouTubers make or even how much money YOU can make with a successful YouTube channel, this guide is for you.
+If you’ve every wondering “how much does YouTube pay…?” this is for you!
+In this guide you’ll learn how much YouTubers make AND how much money YOU can make with a successful YouTube channel.

 You might have noticed there’s a huge range in income for different YouTube channels and for different YouTube niches.
 Some make good money while others get almost nothing.
 And it’s not always related to how many subscribers a channel has!

 Important: When available, we use affiliate links and may earn a commission!

 Even within the same channel, videos with a similar number of views might make hugely different amounts of YouTube ad revenue.
 In this article, we’ll explain WHY that happens.